towellll/Octant/README.md

 # Octant
-A tool for analyzing coincidental correctness test cases and fault localization
+A tool for analyzing coincidental correctness test cases and fault localization.
+Octant, which analyzes coincidental correctness test cases (CC) for fault localization.
+The tool automatically collect information about the test cases of a program and the ratio of CC.
+With OCTANT, researchers can effectively address the impact of CC by relabeling or removing them.
+Additionally, OCTANT incorporates a supervised random forest-based CC detection approach along with more than ten fault localization techniques for suspiciousness evaluation.

 - Install
   ```pip install requirement.txt```